markbirbeck/youknowfordevs.com/_posts/2018-10-29-using__writev-to-create-a-fast-writable-stream-for-elasticsearch.md

   index: 'my-index',
   type: 'my-type'
 }
-const sink = new ElasticSearchWriteStream( esConfig,
+const sink = new ElasticsearchWriteStream( esConfig,
   { highWatermark: 1000 }
 )
 ```

-# Closing the ElasticSearch Client
+# Closing the Elasticsearch Client

 All that remains from our original checklist is to close the client when there is no more data to receive.
 To implement this, all we need to do is to add another optional method, [`_destroy()`](https://nodejs.org/api/stream.html#stream_writable_destroy_err_callback).
 This is called by the streaming infrastructure when there is no more data, and would look something like this: